How do you know if you are seeking God in your life? Did you even know He was missing?

 Why seek God?

-How do you know He will make you happy if you allow Him to “rank” higher than your relentless pursuit of all the “good” things this world has to offer?
-How do you know He will take care of what you think is important?
+How do you know He will make you happy unless you try it?
+Allow Him to “rank” higher than your relentless pursuit of all the “good” things this world has to offer for a time!
+It is only in letting go of control that we discover that He can and will take care of what is truly important.

-Simple, He alone can fill you.
-He is literally your beginning and your end, the one who makes sense of everything and knows you better than you know yourself… not to mention He loves you more than any finite human being could ever possibly love you and, thereby, gives you purpose, meaning and value.
+He alone can fill you.
+He is literally your beginning and your end, the One who makes sense of everything and knows you better than you know yourself… He loves you more than any finite human being could ever possibly love you and, thereby, gives you purpose, meaning and value.
 Besides all this, He is the only one who can read your mind and know your soul, and He always has time for you.
 He never forgets and never has anything more pressing to do than be with you, to love you, to listen to you, to think of you and to hold you.
-He loves you, more than any parent has ever loved a child, therefore, if as parents we know how to take care of our children’s genuine needs and reasonable wants out of the love and generosity of our imperfect hearts, how much more can and will He do for us?
-(Matthew 7:11)

 - Explain to Him why they worry you or are important to you (journaling is very helpful here).
 Sometimes getting this out helps clear your mind to see more clearly.